Contrastive Learning for Many-to-many Multilingual Neural Machine Translation: Introduction

 \section{Introduction}

-Transformer has achieved decent performance for machine translation with rich bilingual parallel corpus~\citep{vaswani2017attention}.
+Transformer~\cite{vaswani2017} has achieved decent performance for machine translation with rich bilingual parallel corpora.
 Recent work on multilingual machine translation aims to create a single unified model to translate many languages~\cite{johnson-etal-2017-googles,aharoni2019massively,zhang-2020-improving-massive,fan2020beyond,siddhant2020leveraging}.
 Multilingual translation models are appealing for two reasons.
 First, they are model efficient, enabling easier deployment~\cite{johnson-etal-2017-googles}.
 Further, parameter sharing across different languages encourages knowledge transfer, which benefits low-resource translation directions and potentially enables zero-shot translation (i.e. direct translation between a language pair not seen during training)~\cite{ha2017effective,gu2019improved,ji2020cross}.

 Despite these benefits, challenges still remain in multilingual NMT.
 First, previous work on multilingual NMT does not always perform well as their corresponding bilingual baseline especially on rich resource language pairs~\cite{tan2019multilingual,zhang-2020-improving-massive,fan2020beyond}.
 Such performance gap becomes larger with the increasing number of accommodated languages for multilingual NMT, as model capacity necessarily must be split between many languages~\cite{arivazhagan2019massively}.
-In addition, an optimal setting for multilingual NMT should be effective for any language pairs, while most previous work focus on improving English-centric directions~\cite{johnson-etal-2017-googles,aharoni2019massively,zhang-2020-improving-massive}.
-A few recent exceptions are ~\citet{zhang-2020-improving-massive} and ~\citet{fan2020beyond}, who trained many-to-many systems with introducing more non-English corpus, through data mining or back translation.
+In addition, an optimal setting for multilingual NMT should be effective for any language pairs, while most previous work focus on improving English-centric\footnote{``English-centric'' means that having English as the source or target language} directions~\cite{johnson-etal-2017-googles,aharoni2019massively,zhang-2020-improving-massive}.
+A few recent exceptions are ~\citet{zhang-2020-improving-massive} and ~\citet{fan2020beyond}, who trained many-to-many systems with introducing more non-English corpora, through data mining or back translation.

+In this work, we take a step towards a unified many-to-many multilingual NMT with only English-centric parallel corpora and additional monolingual corpora.
+Our key insight is to close the representation gap between different languages to encourage transfer learning as much as possible.